About The AuthorHome

 I have 10 great-grandchildren and I write my children's books because of them.
 I like to see them smile and they are my inspiration.

-I can think of no other way to answer my methods of writing so I hope I have quenched your curiosity.
 Thank you for your interest, and if you are an aspiring author I hope I have given you food for thought in your endeavors.
-I wish you all the best and hope to see your novels on Amazon someday.
+Never give up on your dreams no matter what they are!

 Copyright 2008 and perpetually by T. A. Brown.
 All rights reserved.